How do I apply?

-Applications may be submitted online using the LSAC online application.
+Applications must be submitted online using the LSAC online application.

 When is the deadline to apply?